RobyCigar/RobyCigar/README.md

 <h2 align="center">About Me</h2>
-Hi, you can call me Roby, I'm 20 y.o, IT student and I have interest towards frontend development(and backend stuff sometimes) currently live in Yogyakarta, Indonesia.
-My main weapon is React, Next, Node.
+Hi, you can call me Roby, I'm 20 y.o, IT student and I have interest towards frontend development currently live in Yogyakarta, Indonesia.
+My main weapon is React, Next.

 For more information please run `npx robycigar` on your terminal